 “I am possessed.
 Please help me.”
 “My sister needs an exorcism.”
 “I think my house has a demon.”

 That’s what’s in my email most days.
-Either someone thinks they’re possessed, or they think someone close to them is.

 Unfortunately, replying to those emails takes time away from my real research: Documenting and predicting phenomena that could explain ghosts, hauntings, and other possibly related anomalies.